cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

 - raw yaml applied with `kubectl`
 - raw yaml with Kustomize

 Helm 2 has some drawbacks in regards to security and stability.
-To achieve the most flexibility.
+A component of Helm 2, called Tiller, is intstalled with cluster wide permissions that are a security concern.

 This workshop is intended to provide you with an understanding of everything under the hood (or at least as much as possible), and Helm hides a lot of details - as does using `sed` commands to update the CloudBees Core yaml files.
-But at the same time, we want to make it easy to manage the Kubernetes yaml configuration for CloudBees Core as code - to include more straightforward upgrades.
-So we will use Kustomize.
+However, we still want to make it easy to manage the Kubernetes yaml configuration for CloudBees Core as code - to include more straightforward upgrades.
+So we will use [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) along with traditional Kubernetes yaml manifests to manage the install configuration for CloudBees Core.

-Once you are ready to install CloudBees Core into your own production environment you should revisit what installation approach is the best one for your organization.
+>NOTE: When installing CloudBees Core into your own production environment you should revisit what installation approach is the best one for your organization.

 ## Install CloudBees Core